dieuwkehupkes/dieuwkehupkes.github.io/publications/index.md

 ## 2018

 * Zuidema W., Hupkes, D., Wiggins G., Scharf C. and Rohrmeier M (2018).
-Formal models of Structure Building in Music, Language and Animal Song, The Origins of Musicality, MIT Press.
+In: Formal models of Structure Building in Music, Language and Animal Song, The Origins of Musicality, MIT Press.

 ## 2017